SongJiaojiao/mobile-flashcards/README.md

 Steps to get this app working on local.
 * Clone the repo: git clone https://github.com/SongJiaojiao/mobile-flashcards.git
-* Install prohect dependencies: npm install
+* Install prohect dependencies: npm install or yarn install
-* Run server locally: npm start
+* Run server locally: npm start or expo start.
-* Navigate to http://localhost:3000 and see the app running.
+* You should see your project showing up in your expo app, or you can use simulators on your laptop.

 ## Data